cswank/kcli/README.md

 <img src="./docs/one.png"/>

-Once you start kcli type 'h' to see the help menu:
+Type 'h' to see the help menu (type 'h' again to toggle the help menu off):

 <img src="./docs/two.png"/>